Build a Query

 If you use relational fields, your conditions will be joined using AND operators by default.

-The root. prefix identifies the within a trace.
+The root. prefix matches to the within a trace.
 When you use it, additional filters in your query will match only for spans in traces that match the conditions on the root span.
 You can also query with root. on its own.

 If you are looking for spans somewhere in a trace that you know starts with certain fields, use root..